Riding rules, signs and safety tips

 - be considerate to others

-- cycle in a predictable manner to reassure others around you
+- ride in a predictable manner

 - expect the unexpected

-- create a safe and friendly environment by saying a quick 'hello' or 'thank you' when passing
+- create a safe and friendly environment by saying a quick 'hello' or 'thank you' when passing.

-Bicycle lane (on-road cycling facility)
+Bicycle lane (on-road bike riding facility)

 Shared pathway general information